nsursock/track-record-v6/src/posts/4p5/shadow-operations-democracy.md

 The psychological difficulty of processing incomplete information manifests in various ways: conspiracy theories that attempt to fill narrative gaps, cynicism that rejects all official narratives, or cognitive dissonance that creates internal conflict between democratic ideals and operational realities.
 These responses suggest that the human psyche, both individual and collective, has genuine difficulty "digesting" information that remains fundamentally incomplete or contradictory.

-## The Antithesis: Operational Reality Requires Indigestible Secrecy
+## Operational Reality Requires Indigestible Secrecy

 ### The Pragmatic Necessity of Covert Operations